MLogdberg/mlogdberg.github.io/_posts/2019-08-23-Function and Application Insight part 2.md

 ![Event in Telemetrylist](/assets/uploads/2019/08/functionsAi-endtoendoevent.png)

 ## Adding an Extra "Operation"
-When processing messages some of the steps are bigger and more important to understand, this could be a complex transformation or just a set of steps that we want to group.
+This is probobly my favorit thing in all of this, when processing messages some parts of the process are bigger and/or more important to understand, this could be a complex transformation or just a set of steps that we want to group.
-Then we can use the *StartOperation* in *TelemetryClient*, this will start the scope for the *Operation* and it will be open until we execute the operation *StopOperation*.
+Then we can use the *StartOperation* in *TelemetryClient*, this will start the scope for the *Operation* and it will be open until we execute the operation *StopOperation* it has a status and we can set some properties and get execution time of the process.

-An Operation is either a Dependency Operation, intended to mark dependency to other resources or a RequestOperation meant for marking a creation of a request.
+An Operation is either a *DependencyOperation*, intended to mark dependency to other resources or a *RequestOperation* meant for marking a creation of a request.
 I will use a DependencyOperation in my case since it's the most alike operation for my purpose, I use it to mark that a more complex logic has been executed in my function and what the result of it was.

-I use this i.e. when I process alot of items in my Function to mark that they are executed, like processing a record in a list.
+I use this in several pways one is when I process alot of items in my Function to mark that they are executed, like processing a record in a list.

-In my example bellow I'll demonstrate the usage of an operation by doing a simple for loop and simulating processing of a lineadding  aprocess
+In my example bellow I'll demonstrate the usage of an operation by doing a simple for loop and simulating processing of a line and adding some valuable metadata.
+As a tip set *Data* the a serialized version fo the object that is processed so it's easier to understand/debug etc.

 ```csharp
 for (int i = 0; i < 10; i++)